Antonio Gan Vargas: Albatera Camp: 1939

 When the war ended, Antonio Gan was sent to the concentration camp in El Saladar, Albatera (Alicante).
 It is highly likely that he was also among the twenty to thirty thousand people who waited in the port of Alicante in the last days of March for an evacuation by ship that never came.
 Taken prisoner by Franco's army, most of them were taken to the so-called Campo de los Almendros, very close to the city, on 1 April.
 There they remained for several days without food or water and in the open, with no protection or shelter other than what they were wearing.
 Shortly afterwards, on 7 April, they were all marched to the Albatera camp.

 The camp would eventually hold between 14,000 and 20,000 prisoners from Franco's victory until its closure in December 1939, and its conditions of accommodation and, above all, food were very poor.
 When it rained, there was nowhere to shelter; the latrines consisted of a ditch and, of course, there was no way to wash.
 The treatment of prisoners was – as in all camps – humiliating and tyrannical, and there were repeated executions without trial, usually for failed escape attempts.
 The camp was closed in October 1939, once the authorities had finished classifying the prisoners to find out “who was who”.

 [After several days without food] ‘We began to receive a 200 g tin of sardines for two and a 250 g loaf of bread for five [...]
 We were supplied by a 4,000-litre tanker, which was clearly insufficient [for more than 12,000 people].’

 'On Tuesday, 11 April, we had a quarter of a tin of cooked lentils and a fifth of a loaf of bread.
 On Wednesday, Thursday and Friday, we ate absolutely nothing.
 On Saturday the 15th, we were given a tin of sardines for three and a loaf of bread for five.
-Then we fasted again completely on Sunday, Monday, Tuesday, Wednesday and Thursday, to receive anoth'r 66 grams of sardines and about 40 grams of bread on Friday."
+Then we fasted again completely on Sunday, Monday, Tuesday, Wednesday and Thursday, to receive another 66 grams of sardines and about 40 grams of bread on Friday."

 Albatera was home to many communist leaders and intellectuals, such as the future historian Manuel Tuñón de Lara, the poet Marcos Ana, several maquis members who will be discussed later, and the communist leader ‘Heriberto Quiñones’.
 Today, part of the land has been developed, although a small hut that appears to have been used as a storeroom or kitchen still remains.
 Max Aub wrote a novel – undoubtedly based on many first-hand accounts – about his days in the port of Alicante, Campo de los Almendros and Albatera, entitled Campo de los Almendros.